 Serving Cherokee County, Van Zandt County & the Surrounding Areas

 Having a criminal history can cause serious problems for your ability to find housing, employment, and loan opportunities.
-At Rollings Wood & Pace, we understand how tough it can be to have a smear on your reputation, so our Smith County expungement lawyers are here to help you get the best chance at a successful future.
+At Rollings Wood & Pace, we understand how tough it can be to have a smear on your reputation, so our Tyler expungement lawyers are here to help you get the best chance at a successful future.